pcote/LearningMachine/README.md

 =================================
 Learning machine is organized into three general views of your materials.
 1. Topics and tags - View and manage topic and tag information
-2. Exercises and Resources - Manage exercises and resources.
+2. Exercises - Manage exercises.
 Drill yourself on question too.
 3. Attempts Report - Review your history of any and all attempts made on your exercises.
 4. Open up main_playbook.yml in your editor of choice.